 The phrase traces to a line of Board of Immigration Appeals decisions stretching back more than fifty years.
 The most frequently cited is Matter of Blas, 15 I&N Dec.
 626 (BIA 1974, Attorney General 1976), which articulated that adjustment of status is a matter of administrative grace and that an applicant with negative discretionary factors must demonstrate "unusual or outstanding equities" to merit a favorable exercise of discretion.

-The framework was elaborated further in Matter of Marin, 16 I&N Dec.
-581 (BIA 1978), which held that the more serious the negative factors, the greater the showing of equities required.
-Earlier in Matter of Arai, 13 I&N Dec.
-494 (BIA 1970), the Board described the basic principle that adjustment is not granted simply because eligibility is established.
-PM-602-0199 invokes this body of case law to direct USCIS officers to apply the same equity-balancing analysis at the I-485 adjudication stage.
+The framework grew over time.
+Matter of Marin, 16 I&N Dec.
+581 (BIA 1978) added the key rule that the more serious the negative factors, the heavier the equities you need to outweigh them.
+An earlier case, Matter of Arai, 13 I&N Dec.
+494 (BIA 1970), set the baseline idea that simply qualifying on paper is not enough on its own.
+PM-602-0199 reaches back to this fifty-year line of cases and tells USCIS officers to run the same equity-balancing analysis at the I-485 adjudication stage.

 Which Equities Have Adjudicators Historically Credited?

-The following categories appear repeatedly in BIA decisions and law-firm summaries as positive equities.
-No single equity is decisive, and no fixed checklist exists.
-An adjudicator weighs the totality.
-The categories below are drawn from Matter of Blas, Matter of Marin, and the law-firm analyses cited throughout this article.
+The categories below show up again and again in BIA decisions and law-firm summaries as positive equities.
+No single one wins your case on its own, and there is no official checklist.
+The officer looks at everything together, the way you would weigh someone's whole character rather than one fact about them.
+These categories come from Matter of Blas, Matter of Marin, and the law-firm analyses cited throughout this article.

 This is not an exhaustive list.
 Per Murthy Law Firm's May 22, 2026 analysis and Ballard Spahr's May 2026 alert, the strongest files combine multiple equity categories with concrete, dated, and documentable evidence rather than narrative assertion.